nkchai/jupyter-notebook-on-cluster/README.md

 ```
 cat creds.txt
 ```
 go to `http://system54.rice.iit.edu` and use the same credentials to view your bucket.
+The hawk user id is your user name and random string of letters is your password.

 ### Creating and Accessing a Jupyter Notebook